To attract, develop, and advance the careers of women in the insurance and financial services industry.

 In 2013, rapidly growing, Northeast Florida was nominated for Chapter of the Year and had already exceeded 30 motivated and dedicated members.

-In 2017 and looking forward to 2018, we are continuing to expand by building solid relationships to attract, develop, & advance the careers of women in our industry.
+Looking forward to 2018, we are continuing to expand by building solid relationships to attract, develop, & advance the careers of women in our industry.
 Our group has built a strong network of women helping each other develop the success that lies within each of us.
 Many of our members credit WIFS and the relationships they have developed for the success they have been able to achieve in their businesses.